pandorabots-admin/docs/pages/faq.md

 ### Privacy, Security & Legal
 {: #privacy}

-**Is the Pandorabots Platform HIPPA compliant?**
+**Is the Pandorabots Platform HIPAA compliant?**

-The Pandorabots platform is not HIPPA compliant by default, but higher levels of security and compliance are available at the Enterprise Tier.
+The Pandorabots platform is not HIPAA compliant by default, but higher levels of security and compliance are available at the Enterprise Tier.
 Please contact us for further details.

 **How is my data used and stored?**